- Knox Law Institute

 There are a number of advantages to utilizing a trust structure to make any non-exempt asset transfers, including the following:

 Flexibility.
 One of the most important features of a well-designed Medicaid trust is the additional flexibility that structure potentially affords.
 If the Trustee is given discretion to re-direct assets away from the grantor, then in those families where the children (or other applicable family members) are entirely trustworthy and congenial to the grantor’s interests, it is possible to still use the trust assets for the grantor’s needs, if necessary.
 Of course, the use of trust assets for that purpose is at cross-purposes with the goal of preserving the assets for eventual distribution to the trust remainder beneficiaries.
-However, a prospective grantor may take some comfort in knowing that his/her children have the ability to utilize the trust assets for his/her benefit should the need arise.
+However, a prospective grantor may take some comfort in knowing that their children have the ability to utilize the trust assets for their benefit should the need arise.

 NOTE: Advisors should of course inquire (and have some level of comfort) concerning the specific family dynamics before suggesting that any assets be transferred in trust, or otherwise.